 We have been inspired by the New Economic Foundation’s Five Steps to Wellbeing and intend to use these well researched guidelines to steer our strategic direction.
 These principles have been embraced by many organisations as a practical way of building resilience, wellbeing and mindfulness for those in vulnerable groups.

-Our project emphasises social contact and belonging.
+Our project emphasises social contact and being part of a supportive community.
 We have a range of project events throughout the year to celebrate the seasons and we make efforts to recognise achievements as well as birthdays.

-Our partnership with Richmond Adult Community College has brought a lot of new activities to the project.
-We aim to offer different courses every term, some of which will be hosted at our premises in Kingston and others set at Parkshot in Richmond.
+Our partnership with Richmond & Hillcroft Adult Community College has brought a lot of new activities to the project.
+Sessional teachers visit our premises in Kingston to deliver IT, English, Maths and Art classes.

 Peer to peer support has always been a key feature of Kingston Eco-Op.
 Being aware of the feelings and needs of others is not only crucial for future employment but also helps to increase social skills in general.

 We have links with Richmond Adult Community College (RACC) so we are able to run classes that either take place at Kingston Eco-op or at Richmond Adult Community College.

 We provide supported training for people with mental health problems and learning disabilities by refurbishing donated bicycles.
 All our bikes and second hand parts are for sale.

 Kingston Eco-Op works closely with its partners to provide a variety of physical and mental wellbeing activities.
 We also signpost our clients to activities outside of the project that may be beneficial to them according to their particular interests and needs.